-You are likely facing colic, If your otherwise healthy baby cries for hours, especially in the evening.
-You have tried feeding, burping, and rocking —- still, the burping does not stop.
+If your otherwise healthy baby cries for hours, especially in the evening,then it’s likely what you call baby’s colic.
+You have tried feeding, burping, and rocking —- still, the crying does not stop.
 It’s irritating, exhausting, overwhelming, and emotionally damaging for both you and your baby.
 There is good news.
 You are not alone, and there are natural ways to cure your colicky baby’s discomfort without going for heavy medication right away.

 In this article, we’ll explore trusted baby colic treatments, home remedies for colic, and practical tips that bring colic relief for babies and peace of mind to parents.